paramraghavan/graphDB/user_supplied_id.md

 > **Note**: that not all TinkerPop-enabled graph databases  support Integer and
 > String data type as vertex id.
 For exampe Neptune only support String data type as id

-- Some graphs don't allow setting the ID, you have to  set custome propperty and use it as id, see example below:
+- Some graphs don't allow setting the ID, you have to  set custom property - use number or String data type and use it as id, see example below:
   - Creating a Vertex with a Custom Integer ID Property:
   ```groovy
   g.addV('vertexLabel').property('myCustomId', 123).next()